ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/docker-build-cloud/cloud.md

 The above command will fail if you do not have a Docker Team or Docker Business subscription.

 If you have Docker Personal or Docker Pro the error is:

 ```console
 ERROR: failed to solve: FailedPrecondition: build cannot proceed concurrent build limit of 1 reached
 ```

+If you are part of an Organization with a Docker subscription, the command will succeed.
 {{% /notice %}}

 Using a cloud service simplifies multi-architecture builds and shortens build time for complex images.